WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 We just finished studying other near eastern ancient cosmologies (a really really quick overview) but what was really apparent was the power in our God without violence.
 Certainly, this is a deep and perhaps controversial topic, but in my view, we have a God who shows us again and again how to be powerful without violence.

+## <a id="Fortyfour"></a>Day Fortyfour ##
+> James 1:2 - 4 CSB
+>
+> 2Consider it a great joy, my brothers and sisters, whenever you experience various trials 3because you know that the testing of your faith produces endurance.
+4And let endurance have its full effect, so that you may be mature and complete, lacking nothing.

+### Endurance ###

+_Dear Lord — Abba._

+_Thank you for caring enough to allow me to grow._

+_Amen._

+This is such a challenging one.
+I mean - in no way should we be false martyrs, with a kind of "woe is I" fasle modesty / false humilty.
+I guess the key word is "false" isn't it?
+We know, if we search our hearts, whether we are growing closer to you and your warmth, love, light and generosity.
+We know.

+## <a id="Fortyfive"></a>Day Fortyfive ##
+> 1 Corinthians 13:4 CSB
+>
+> Love is patient, love is kind.
+Love does not envy, is not boastful, is not arrogant,

+###You are Love ###

+_Dear Lord — Abba, Creator._

+_You are patient, kind, not envious, not boastful, not arrogant._

+_Amen._

+Our God is literally Love.

+## <a id="Fortysix"></a>Day Fortysix ##

+> Romans 12:12 CSB
+>
+> Rejoice in hope; be patient in affliction; be persistent in prayer.

+### Persecution? ###

+_Dear Lord — Prince of Peace._

+_Thank you for giving us the steps to take._

+_Amen._

+Sometimes it can be so challenging to know what steps to take.
+And then, well, I mean her we go — we have exactly the steps to take.

+## <a id="Fortyseven"></a>Day Fortyseven ##
+> Matthew 3:16 - 17 CSB
+>
+> 16When Jesus was baptized, he went up immediately from the water.
+The heavens suddenly opened for him,3:16 Other mss omit for him and he saw the Spirit of God descending like a dove and coming down on him.And a voice from heaven said, “This is my beloved Son, with whom I am well-pleased.”

+### Overwhelming Love ###

+_Dear Lord — Abba._

+_Thank you.
+Just thank you for creating us in your image, for wanting to partner with us, collaborate with us.
+Thank you for providing us with all we need to rise up to the level of responsibility and obligation that you require from us._

+_Amen._

+Wow.
+I have been sitting all day today in the awareness that God is love, God created us in His image, and God wants to partner with us to create a world where heaven and earth unite.
+The responsibility this requires feels a bit overwhelming.
+And yet, full circle: We have God, literally GOD by our side, gently whispering encouragement in our ears.
+We can do this.